 After beginning his work with HPLD in April 2018, One of Dr. Hortt's first projects was to develop a strategic plan for High Plains Library District.
 This involved holding focus groups with community members throughout the library district, meeting with other governmental and non-profit organizations, and having discussions with community leaders, board members, and staff.
 Dr. Hortt used the input from these stakeholders to develop a strategic plan that was presented to and approved by the board in November 2018.
 During 2019, work began on several of the strategic plan initiatives.
-In 2022, progress continued to be made on strategic plan initiatives.
-During 2023, HPLD is continuing the journey of continuous improvement and updating the strategic plan.
+In 2023, progress continued to be made on strategic plan initiatives including literacy, workforce development, and capital projects.
+During 2024, HPLD is continuing the journey of continuous improvement and updating the strategic plan annually.